sudipghimire533/sudipghimire533.github.io/content/about-me.md

 [extra]
 anchor_name = "about"
 +++
 Hey there, welcome to my totally rad portfolio website!
 I'm Sudip Ghimire, and if you haven't heard of me yet, well... you will.
-I'm kind of a big deal in the Blockchain Development world.
+I'm kind of a big deal in the web-3.0 world.
 No biggie.

 When I'm not crushing it as a blockchain engineer (aka a professional wizard), I'm busy wielding my other superpowers - like writing, philosophizing, jamming out to music, and debating politics with my imaginary friends.